SoftCircuits/HtmlMonkey/README.md

 IEnumerable<HtmlElementNode> nodes = document.Find("a[href]");

 // Finds all <a> links that link to blackbeltcoder.com
-// Uses regular expressions to allow optional http, https, or www prefix
+// Uses a regular expression to allow optional http:// or https://, and www. prefix
 // This example is also not case-sensitive nodes = document.Find("a[href:=\"^(http:\\/\\/|https:\\/\\/)?(www\\.)?blackbeltcoder.com\"]");
 ```

-The quotes within the square brackets are optional if the value contains no whitespace or most punctuation.
-In addition, if there is no equal sign within the square brackets, the code simply checks if the attribute exists without regard to its value.
+Note that the quotes within the square brackets are optional if the value contains no whitespace or most punctuation.

 #### Multiple Selectors